Types of Companies in India

 The first and one of the most difficult decisions while starting a business is choosing the right business structure.
 While keeping in mind the benefits related to fundraising, separate existence, and growth opportunities, company registration in India is quite popular.
 However, what comes next is often confusing to the general public at large.
-Even after you choose that you want to register a company, you have to select from the various types of companies functioning in India.
+Even after you choose that you want to register a company, you have to select from the various types of company in Company Law of India.
 However, there’s no need to worry at all.
-Through this article you will get an insight on all the types of company in India!
+Through this article you will get an insight on all the different types of companies in India!

 What are the types of company?